htrivino20/Puma560Trajectory/README.md

 The project aims to explain and show three different interpolation methods on moving planning to weld a square piece.
 We used the Puma 560 Manipulator to simulate the motion.
 The resulting path is shown below.

 ## Getting started
 Execute `git clone [URL]` to clone the repository, the dependencies are found on `requirements.txt` file.
 You can use the virtual environment you prefer.
+You can create your virtual environment by following the steps below.

+1. Open a terminal on root of the project `<local_path>/Puma560Trajectory`.
+2. Create a virtual environment with `python3 -m venv ./venv`, you will see a directory `venv`.
+3. In case of error related with `python3-venv`, install it with `sudo apt-get install python3-venv`.
+4. Repeat step 2 with `python3 -m venv ./venv`.
+5. To activate it, execute `source ./venv/bin/activate` on root, at the left of terminal you will see `(venv)`, that means that you are using your virtual environment Python interpreter
+6. To check installed dependencies, you can execute `pip list`, and you will check somo default dependencies installed.
+7. Finally, to deactivate your virtual environment you can execute `deactivate`.
-Then execute `pip install -r requirements.txt` to install all dependencies.
+8. To install the dependencies of the currente project execute `pip install -r requirements.txt`.

 ## Trajectory animation